noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 - layer 3
   - routes and route tables

-### route tables

-- the mechanism used for controlling VPC traffic based on its target, destination and local route
+### Default vs Non-Default VPCs

+- Default: created by AWS and are all configured in the same way
+  - only one per region
+  - one CIDR range that handles all i/o comms
+  - one class B subnet per AZ per region
-- routes internet gateway traffic to specific subnets
+  - A default internet gateway attached to the VPC
-  - thus a route table is always connected to a VPC, some type of gateway, and one/more subnets via its route destination configuration
-- route: can be applied at the VPC or subnet level
-- main route table: created with a VPC; allows all traffic between subnets in a vpc
-  - cannot be deleted from the route table
-  - implicitly used by all subnets without an explicit route table association
-    - once theirs an explicit association, the subnet will no longer use the main route table
-- destination: where traffic thinks its going
-  - CIDR range: generally this means it should match a subnet, and the target should be local
-  - 0.0.0.0/0: means this is traffic to/from the internet, and the target should be some type of gateway
-- target: where the traffic is actually routed to
-  - local: within the VPC, and will automatically route to associated subnets
-  - some gateway id
-  - etc
-- subnet association: this enables the routes of a routetable to be associated with resources in a subnet
-  - each subnet must be associated with exaclty one route table
-  - but one route table can have multiple subnets
+  - default security group for instances launched within the VPC

 ### subnets

 - provide granular control over access to resources; e.g. public vs private resources
 - each subnet is bound to a specific AZ within a VPC and must be associated with a single route table
 - a subnet is made public by:
+  - associating the subnet with a route table with a route to an internet gateway
-  - adding a default route where the destination is 0.0.0.0/0
+    - the destination is the public internet, e.g 0.0.0.0/0
     - the target is an internet gateway
 - a private subnet can reach out to the internet by:
   - associated with a NAT gateway where the destination will be 0.0.0.0/0
   - the target will be the NAT gateway